sulis-hpc/sulis-hpc.github.io/appnotes/vasp.markdown

 module load NVHPC/21.11 OpenMPI/4.1.1-CUDAcore-11.5.1 ScaLAPACK/2.1.0

 # Sometimes, 42 threads can be too many.
 Check if that many threads
-# indeed improve the perfomance over the number below
+# Indeed improve the performance over the number below
 # Also, check other OpenMP parameters here: https://www.vasp.at/wiki/index.php/Combining_MPI_and_OpenMP#For_the_OpenMP_runtime
 export OMP_NUM_THREADS=24
 unset I_MPI_PMI_LIBRARY